Healthy eating in pregnancy

 Your baby’s bones won’t suffer if there’s a shortage in the supply of calcium.
 However, some calcium will be taken from the mother’s bones to compensate for the shortage, which will have longer term health consequences for the mother.

-All pregnant women are recommended to avoid mould-ripened soft cheese like Brie, Camembert or Stilton, as there is an increased risk of listeria infection.
+All pregnant women are recommended to avoid mould-ripened soft cheese like Brie and Camembert, as there is an increased risk of listeria infection.

 Meat, fish, eggs, beans and other non-dairy sources of protein